sebseb223/OOP_Activity1_Borlado_SebastienAndrei/README.md

 This is a Java program that performs math calculations using Object-Oriented Programming (OOP).
-It organizes code into different classes for easier reuse and maintenance.
+It organizes code into different classes for easier reuse.

 File Structure (Classes)
 MathOperation.java (Parent Class): Holds the shared result variable.